zenika-open-source/immutadot/.github/CONTRIBUTING.md

 ![immutadot logo](https://raw.githubusercontent.com/zenika-open-source/immutadot/master/misc/otter.svg?sanitize=true)
 ===

-# Contributing to immutad●t
+# Contributing to immutadot
-First of all thank you for expressing interest in immutad●t! :+1:<br />
+First of all thank you for expressing interest in immutadot! :+1:<br />
 We are very happy to welcome new contributors. :tada:

 ## How can I contribute? :man_technologist: